qa-tools/qa-tools/CONTRIBUTING.md

 - If you are going to make a big, substantial change, let's discuss it first.

 ## Working with Pull Requests
-1. Create your feature addition or a bug fix branch based on `master` branch in your repository's fork.
+1. Create your feature addition or a bug fix branch based on __`develop`__ branch in your repository's fork.
 2. Make necessary changes, but __don't mix__ code reformatting with code changes on topic.
 3. Add tests for those changes (please look into `tests/` folder for some examples).
 This is important so we don't break it in a future version unintentionally.
 4. Check your code using "Coding Standard" (see below).